wristband-dev/aspnet-auth/tests/README.md

 ## Running Test Commands

-Tests must be run from within the `tests` directory.
+The following commands are meant to be invoked from this project's root dir as opposed to within the `tests` directory.

 ### Run Tests for All Files